JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 ***

-Now that I owned the game, I played it every day after school as if it was a homework assignment.
+Now that I actually owned *Megalegs*, I played it every day after school as if it was a homework assignment.

 This went on for weeks and weeks.
 And—in my mind—I was getting better at it each time I played it.

 ***